Tom Lane (computer scientist): Biography

 Lane holds a Doctor of Philosophy (Ph.D.) in computer science from Carnegie Mellon University, awarded in 1990.
 He occasionally lectures there, and at other places.
 He has worked for Hewlett-Packard, Structured Software Systems, Great Bridge, Red Hat, Salesforce, and Crunchy Data.

 In July 2000, Lane was employed by Great Bridge, one of the first PostgreSQL support companies.
 However, the firm was dissolved in September 2001 and he moved to Red Hat, a competitor of Great Bridge at the time, to develop their version of PostgreSQL named Red Hat Database.
 The Red Hat Database project was later cancelled, but Lane continued to work there to develop PostgreSQL.
 Between May 2013 and October 2015, he worked at Salesforce.com.
 In 2015, Lane began working for Crunchy Data to allow more time to support the PostgreSQL community.
+In 2025 Snowflake acquired Crunchy Data to bring enterprise ready Postgres to their AI Data Cloud.
 Lane is part of the PostgreSQL core team.

 PostgreSQL

 Lane is a member of the core PostgreSQL development team.
 He is involved in all aspects of PostgreSQL, including new features, performance improvements, and bug evaluating and fixing.